Tushar-me24/CODE4CAUSE-2.0-BACARDI-SPRINTERS/README.md

 Features
 1. Personality Test Submission
 Endpoint: /api/personality/submit/
-Description: Users can submit their personality test answers along with their gender.
-The data is sent to an external API for processing, and the results are returned to provide personalized paint project suggestions.
+Description: Users can enter their answers to a personality test in combination with their gender.
+Results are then sent securely to an external API for processing.
+From there, personalized paint project suggestions that best fit the specific profile are created for each user.
 2. ChatGPT Interaction
 Endpoint: /api/chatgpt/
 Description: Allows users to interact with OpenAI’s ChatGPT for personalized conversational experiences regarding their home improvement projects.